One test, two results

 BrainScope’s rapid structural and functional brain injury assessments aid in providing the answers patients need when faced with a head injury—Is there a brain bleed?
 Am I concussed?
 BrainScope is the first and only cleared medical device that provides an objective and accurate assessment for both brain bleed and concussion.

 BrainScope can potentially result in avoidance of unnecessary radiation exposure associated with the use of CT, is performed at the point of care reducing hours of wait time, and can help get concussed patients referred for appropriate care.
-With BrainScope, patients get the answers they need in a fraction of the time and often with less out of pocket expense.
+With BrainScope, patients get the answers they need in a fraction of the time.

 For patients ages 18-85 years, the BrainScope Structural Injury Classifier (SIC) assesses for the likelihood of brain bleed and has demonstrated sensitivity of 99% and negative predictive value (NPV) of 98% for acute traumatic intracranial bleeds (CT+) > 1mL of blood.
 For the pediatric population ages 2-17 years, the BrainScope device offers a digitized Pediatric Emergency Care Applied Research Network (PECARN) Decision Rule.
 The digitized PECARN aids in the evaluation of suspected mTBI to identify a child's risk of a clinically significant TBI.